-Entransys Joins Qualcomm Smart Cities Accelerator Program to Increase Adoption of Smart City Solutions | Business
+Entransys joins Qualcomm Smart Cities Accelerator Program to increase adoption of smart city solutions | Business

 "We're excited to have Entransys join the Qualcomm Smart Cities Accelerator Program, as its intelligent solutions will play a key role in helping our growing ecosystem of IoT solution providers enhance the efficiency of smart cities worldwide," said Sanjeet Pandit, senior director, business development and head of Smart Cities, Qualcomm Technologies, Inc. "Parking management, safety and security, and smart bins are necessary aspects of city operations, and Entransys can help make this process smarter and safer for communities by offering their solutions integrated with Qualcomm Technologies' processors for an end-to end solution that includes AI, IoT and mobility."
-"We are thrilled to bring Entransys to the Qualcomm Smart Cities Accelerator Program portfolio, as it will allow us to further Entransys' mission to make the world's parking industry safer, smoother and more secure," said Venu Madhav Reddy .
+"We are thrilled to bring Entransys to the Qualcomm Smart Cities Accelerator Program portfolio, as it will allow us to further Entransys' mission to make the world's parking industry safer, smoother and more secure," said Venu Madhav Reddy.
 K, Chairman & Ravikanth Vemuri, CEO of Entransys.
 "Parkeze (Entransys's Smart Parking and ITMS) is a transformative AI, IoT and mobility-based end-to-end solution that tackles the problems of parking lot management, safety and security by continuously monitoring parking operations via the cloud.
 This complete understanding and intelligence allow the Entransys (Parkeze) system to help parking users and management effectively monitor and maximize the use of lots in real time."
-About Entransys Based in India (Hyderabad, Bangalore) and Texas, USA, Entransys aims to create the Digital Enterprise with Smart and Digital Solutions with the help of a systematic Framework.
-The company's solutions have a special focus on Smart Cities with Smart Parking and Intelligent Transport Management Systems (ITMS), Smart Agriculture (Farmer), Smart Energy, Smart Safety and Security, Smart bins, Manufacturing, Retail, Healthcare, and Oil & Gas industry verticals.
-The company incorporates AI, computer vision, Sensors, Edge Computing, Analytics and IoT to provide a real-time platform and Smart Solutions to Smart Cities.
-For more information visit www.entransys.com.
-PWR PWR

 - READ MORE ON: